 My trade.
 Apparently.
 What is architecture anyway?
-Well, that could be the subject of a while heap of blog posts, but the essence is in considering the wider context of solutions, data, protocols, technologies and standards and how they interact.
+I describe it as the wider context of solutions, data, protocols, technologies and standards and how they interact.
 Teams can do all this on their own, of course, but they tend to not have the necessary context, skills or experience to lead decisions in larger operations.

 Standardisation does have a place, but it should be reserved for infrastructure and collaboration rather than languages and tools.

 6 January 2019

 When you are identifying service boundaries, it’s not enough to consider the domain model alone.
 There are other, more pragmatic concerns to bear in mind.